ampproject/amp.dev/pages/content/pixi/recommendations/enable-js-module-runtime.md

 flag with the latest
 [AMP Optimizer](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/amp-optimizer-guide/)
 version.
 Keeping your implementation up-to-date splits up JavaScript programs into separate modules, and only imports what's needed!
-Please note that since this feature is experimental (launching soon!), using this feature would make your AMP page invalid.